UPA Official 8-Ball Rules

 In Call Pocket, it is encouraged that all balls be specified along with their intended pocket.
 However obvious balls and their respective pockets do not have to be specified.
 Any bank shot (object ball to rail), kick shot (rail(s) to object ball), or combinations (2 or more balls from either group) must be called to their designated pocket, or they are considered a miss.
 When a player successfully pockets his/her designated object balls, they continue their inning until either a miss or a foul occurs.

-b.
-Any balls pocketed, legally or illegally, as a result from a called shot will remain pocketed, regardless of group (stripe or solid).
+b) Any balls pocketed, legally or illegally, as a result of a called shot will remain pocketed, regardless of the group (stripe or solid).

 When a player commits a ball in hand foul, he/she must relinquish his/her turn at the table.
 The incoming player may now place the cue ball anywhere on the table to start his/her inning.
 If a player commits more than one foul on one shot, only one foul will be called.
 A player must make sure he/she has ball in hand before touching the cue ball.

-7.2 SCRATCH: Pocketing the cue ball or driving it off the table is a ball in hand foul.
+Pocketing the cue ball or driving it off the table is a ball in hand foul.
 If a scratch occurs while shooting the 8-ball, but the 8-ball was not pocketed or removed from the table, the game continues with ball in hand to the opponent (scratching on the 8-ball is not a loss of game as long as the 8-ball is still in play).

 NOTE: If the shooter has no remaining balls from his/her group in play, the 8-ball may then be contacted first.